May 2026 · By Omer Khan

 Most founders bolt chat onto the visual interface without thinking about what it's good for or where it doesn't belong.
 The product isn't one thing.
 It's three things, and each one needs a different answer.

-Chat won't kill the dashboard.
+Chat won't kill your UI.
 It will kill the parts of your product that were never doing real work.

 That's good news if your dashboard was ever any good in the first place.